Kasra Sotudeh, PhD

 Academic Discovery & Curriculum Design Coordinator

 Kasra is an integral member of the ASC leadership team, serving the Basketball and Olympic Sports Programs by working closely with administrators, academic advisors, learning specialists, and program coordinators to support the overall growth of every Berkeley student-athlete.
-He also collaborates strategically with campus academic partners in designing and co-facilitating transitional curricula for freshmen and exploratory curricula for sophomores.
-With extensive expertise in teaching methods and learning strategies, Kasra also provides research and writing support for seniors and degree completion students; develops workshops on various student-specific and team-based holistic development topics; serves as a departmental liaison with the Student Learning Center and the Undergraduate Discovery Initiative; and builds impactful relationships with campus constituents for the enhancement of the student-athlete experience.
+He also collaborates strategically with campus academic partners in designing and co-facilitating curricula for first-year students focused on advancing distinctive identity attributes; critical mindset competencies; and authentic engagement strategies.
+With extensive expertise in teaching methodologies and learning theories, Kasra provides constructive research and writing support for seniors and degree completion students; organizes thematic student-specific and team-based workshops; acts as a departmental liaison with the Undergraduate Discovery Initiative and the Cameron Institute for Student-Athlete Development; and builds impactful relationships with campus constituents for the enhancement of the student-athlete experience.

 Background